BalaIBMRaptor/MQ-HA/resources/kubernetes/buildmqace/README.md

 1. Deploying a MQ Queue Manager using the helm command
 1. Testing the solution

-### Building the MQ pipeline that generates a LDAP enabled MQ image with messaging resources for ACE
+### Building the MQ pipeline that generates an MQ image with messaging resources for ACE
 All the configuration required can be found [here](https://github.ibm.com/CALLUMJ/MQonCP4I/tree/master/resources/kubernetes/buildldapmq) download locally.
 1. To install simply download the repository.
 2. Change directory to <github download>/MQonCP4I/resources/kubernetes/buildmqace